 NEPAL TOURIST VISA

-2 passport photos will be required.
+Two passport photos will be required.

-Single Entry visa: US$ 30 per visa (valid for 60 days).
+Single-entry visa: US$30 per visa (valid for 60 days).

-Multiple Entry visa: US$ 80 per visa (valid for 150 days).
+Multiple entry visa: US$ 80 per visa (valid for 150 days).

 No Visa is required for Indian Citizens to Travel in Nepal